gunthercox/ChatterBot/docs/adapters/index.rst

 ----------------

-By default, ChatterBot uses the `JsonDatabaseAdapter` adapter for storage, the `ClosestMatchAdapter` for logic, and the `TerminalAdapter` for input and output.
+By default, ChatterBot uses the `JsonDatabaseAdapter` adapter for storage, the `ClosestMatchAdapter` for logic, the `VariableInputTypeAdapter` for input and the OutputFormatAdapter for output.

 Each adapter can be set by passing in the dot-notated import path to the constructor as shown.